XMUDM/Index_EAB/README.md

 database = -- your database --
 ```

-Apart from that, we provide some files including the statistics of the database / benchmark in the directory.
+Apart from that, we provide some files, including the statistics of the database / benchmark, in the directory.
 For example, the file `configuration_loader/database/schema_tpch.json` stores the schema information of the *TPC-H* benchmark.

 ### 2. Data Preparation

 The workload  data provided in `/workload_generator` has already been preprocessed, which involves three types of the workloads,  i.e., **(1) template-based**, **(2) perturbation-based**, and **(3) random**.
-These data can be utilized for direct evaluation and you can generate your own workload data organized in the following format.
+These data can be utilized for direct evaluation, and you can generate your own workload data organized in the following format.

 ```sql
 [